Tox1cCoder/Advanced-CV/README.md

 ## Personal Trainer

-Here we deploy a pose estimation module to track movements of the body.
+Deploying a pose estimation module to track the movements of the body.
 To see the code go [here](personalTrainer).

+## Virtual Painter

+A canvas to select a tool to paint.
+To see the code go [here](virtualPainter).

+## Virtual Mouse

+After waving your hand in the air you can play music or pretty much do any task.
+To see the code go [here](virtualMouse).